When it comes to the features of a home, windows are among the most important.

 If there is one drawback to wood window frames, it’s the amount of maintenance required to preserve the wood’s natural texture and functionality as a frame.
 On older frames, the wood can often become warped from repeated exposure to moisture.
 Real wood is also vulnerable to mites.
 As these factors wear away at the quality of wood frames, windows become less energy efficient and less secure.

 Wood-clad frames work against these issues because the wood is coated with protective layers of vinyl or aluminum, which are impervious to moisture, mites and the elements.
 With wood clad frames, you have the beautiful appearance of wood — and less of wood’s vulnerabilities.

 However, wood-clad frames can still have drawbacks.
 In addition to the higher cost, they can rot if moisture enters along unsealed edges.
 The development of rot, mold and mildew can be compounded if saturated wood-clad frames expand and contract due to changes in temperature.

 Aluminum is a lightweight, durable metal with natural oxides that resist the formation of rust.
 As such, aluminum window frames withstand the impacts of moisture.
 The strength of aluminum makes the material impervious to the effects of weather.
 Aluminum windows are not vulnerable to mites.

 Depending on your local climate, you might need to rely more heavily on your HVAC system if you opt for aluminum window frames.
 Unlike wood window frames, Aluminum frames do not offer much insulation, and you will need to add either plastic or foam materials to act as thermal separation.

-Vinyl frames are produced to suit a variety of architectural styles.
 If you live in a modern home, white vinyl could easily match your scheme.
 If you live in an older home with classic architecture, wood-grain patterned vinyl would likely be a fitting complementary choice.